Quantitative weak mixing for random substitution tilings: Introduction and statement of results

 This paper is a contribution to the expanding list of systems for which there are results on quantitative weak mixing.
 In \cite{ST:random, T:TTT}, a method of studying (globally) random substitution tilings was introduced and developed.
 The idea is as follows: suppose there are $N$ different compatible substitution rules $S_1,\dots, S_N$ on $M$ prototiles $t_1,\dots, t_M$, and that a tiling was created from these by applying the different substitution rules at random over all the tiles.
 This procedure would create a tiling whose structure would not be self-similar, but the structure would be represented by the order in which the substitutions were applied to construct the tiling.
 In other words, some of the structure would be recorded by a point $x\in \Sigma_N$ in the $N$-shift.
 This is very different from the (locally) random constructions where not only are the substitutions chosen at random, but so are the tiles on which they are applied.
 Systems of globally random substitution similar to the one here sometimes go by the name S-adic systems or mixed substitution systems \cite{GM:mixed}.

 The study of (globally) random substitution tilings is made possible through the use of Bratteli diagrams (see \S \ref{subsec:brat} for definitions): they hold the information of both how substitutions are applied and in which order.
 More specifically, given $x = (x_1,x_2,\dots)\in\Sigma_N^+$, the level $n$ of the Bratteli diagram $B_x$ encodes the substitution $S_{x_n}$.
 There is a continuous map $\Delta_x:X_{B_x}\rightarrow \Omega_x$ from the path space of $B_x$ to a tiling space $\Omega_x$.
 Very importantly, with this construction come homeomorphisms of tiling spaces $\Phi_x:\Omega_x\rightarrow \Omega_{\sigma(x)}$.
-These maps drive the renormalization dynamics on which every result relies.

-As in the works of Bufetov-Solomyak and Forni, the route to proving estimates of local dimension for spectral measures are via the study of \textbf{twisted ergodic integrals}.
-That is, suppose $\mathbb{R}^d$ acts on $\Omega$ minimally and in an uniquely ergodic way.
-For some $f\in L^2$ and $\lambda\in\mathbb{R}^d$, the twisted integral of $f$ by $\lambda$ is
+As in the works of Bufetov-Solomyak and Forni, the route to proving estimates on the local dimension for spectral measures are via the study of \textbf{twisted ergodic integrals}.
+That is, suppose $\mathbb{R}^d$ acts on $\Omega$ minimally and preserving a Borel probability measure $\mu$.
+For some $f\in L^2(\Omega,\mu)$ and $\lambda\in\mathbb{R}^d$, the twisted integral of $f$ by $\lambda$ over $C_R(0)$ is

 where $C_R(0)$ is the $d$-cube of sidelength $2R$ centered around the origin.
 The relation between twisted integrals and quantitative weak mixing is given by the following fact, which goes back to Hof \cite{Hof:scaling} (see \S \ref{sec:proofs} for the proof). \begin{lemma} Suppose $\mathbb{R}^d$ acts on $\Omega$ preserving a Borel probability measure $\mu$.
 Suppose that for some $\lambda\in\mathbb{R}^d$, $R_0>0$, $f\in L^2(\Omega,\mu)$ and $\alpha\in(0,d)$